 The Curator Branch of NHHC holds several Medals of Honor in its collections.
 Visit the Curator page for information on artifact documentation, preservation, and loans.

-The Navy Medal of Honor An essay on the history of the medal by Adam Bisno.
+The Navy Medal of Honor (an overview of the history of the medal)

 Extraordinary Bravery: Lieutenant Weedon Osborne and the Battle of Belleau Wood